navchandar/Show-Price-as-Hours/README.md

 ## Usage
 - This script asks a user for their Approximate Annual Salary/Wages/Earning.
-- This value is stored in your OWN browser's local TamperMonkey DB.
+This value is only stored in your browser's local TamperMonkey/GreaseMonkey DB.
-- Based on this Annual Earnings and the Price of an item displayed in shopping sites, the average hours required for you to work to buy each item is displayed nearby.
+- Based on Annual Earnings and the Price of an item, the average hours required for you to work to buy each item is calculated and displayed.
-- For now, this script works on Amazon.com, Amazon.in, Flipkart.com, Paytm and Google Store.
+- For now, this script works on Amazon.com, Amazon.in, Flipkart.com, Paytm, Google Store and Google Shopping.
-- A small Reset button also will be added by this Userscript on the above sites.
-This can help you update future increase/decrease in earnings.
+- A small Reset button also will be added by this Userscript to help you update future increase/decrease in earnings.
-- If you spend a lot online and want to see this info, this script will display the hours near by the actual price of an item (hopefully to spend less).
+- If you shop online, this script will display the hourly value near by the actual price of an item (hopefully to encourage you to spend informed).